Sons of the Legion

 Sons of the Legion is a 1938 American drama film directed by James P. Hogan and starring Lynne Overman, Evelyn Keyes and Tim Holt.

+Plot

-Its plot concerns a group of boys looking to start a S.A.L. squadron.
-However, because a boy's father wrongfully received a dishonorable discharge after the Great War, his father cannot join the American Legion and in turn the son cannot join the squadron.
+A group of boys looking to start a S.A.L. squadron have difficulties because a boy's father wrongfully received a dishonorable discharge after the Great War, his father cannot join the American Legion and in turn the son cannot join the squadron.

 Cast

 Production

 Tim Holt was loaned to Paramount from Walter Wanger.
 Filming started June 30, 1938.